on Facebook! Visit

 How to Get the Book

-Available on Amazon.com, your neighborhood book store, or directly from the author here, the book is recommended reading by the American Academy of Orthotists and Prosthetists and a new developing part of the curriculum in a number of universities and high schools.
+Available on Amazon.com, Barns & Noble, your neighborhood book store, or call and order the book or artwork directly from the author at: 305-949-1888.
+The book is recommended reading by the American Academy of Orthotists and Prosthetists and a new developing part of the curriculum in a number of universities and high schools.
 Part of the proceeds from the sale of It’s Just a Matter of Balance are donated to the Barr Foundation, a nonprofit organization that supplies prosthetic limbs to amputees in need.